Patient education: Psoriatic arthritis (Beyond the Basics)

 PSORIATIC ARTHRITIS TREATMENT

-Nonsteroidal antiinflammatory drugs (NSAIDs) — NSAIDs can help to control inflammation and to relieve the pain of psoriatic arthritis.
+Nonsteroidal antiinflammatory drugs — Nonsteroidal antiinflammatory drugs (NSAIDs) can help to control inflammation and to relieve the pain of psoriatic arthritis.
 NSAIDs must be taken continuously and at a sufficient dose to have an antiinflammatory effect.

 NSAIDs must usually be taken for several weeks before their full degree of effectiveness as an antiinflammatory is known.
 If the initial dose of an NSAID does not improve symptoms, a clinician may recommend increasing the dose gradually or switching to another NSAID.

-- Selective NSAIDs (also called COX-2 inhibitors) are as effective as nonselective NSAIDs and are less likely to cause gastrointestinal injury and side effects.
-Celecoxib (Celebrex®) is the only COX-2 inhibitor currently available in the United States.
+●Selective NSAIDs (also called cyclooxygenase [COX]-2 inhibitors) are as effective as nonselective NSAIDs and are less likely to cause gastrointestinal injury and side effects.
+Celecoxib (brand name: Celebrex) is the only COX-2 inhibitor available in the United States.

 Detailed information about NSAIDs is available in a separate article.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 Glucocorticoid injections — Glucocorticoids, also called steroids, can suppress inflammation and can relieve pain when injected into affected joints.
 Oral glucocorticoids are not usually recommended for people with psoriatic arthritis because they may cause a severe form of skin psoriasis.